#38 Difference Between Envy and Jealousy: Transforming Bitterness into Faith

 Discussion: When Have You Experienced Jealousy and Envy?

-- Do you remember a time when jealous thoughts negatively impacted a relationship you had?
+- Do you remember a time when jealousy negatively impacted a relationship you had?

 - Which aspects of your life and surrounding blessings do you perceive as important, and how did comparison shape those views?

-- What actions do you find helpful in defeating jealousy and fully trusting God’s plan for your life?
+- What actions do you find helpful in defeating jealousy and envy and fully trusting God’s plan for your life?

 We are all too familiar with feelings of jealousy and envy, but none of those have to control us.
 When we let those feelings fester, they hurt our relationships, take away our happiness, and diminish our trust in God.